carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 ### More Workers

 In order to create more worker nodes, we only need to clone our already configured node.
+For now, we will only create one more worker node: *node03*.
 After bootstrapping we should change the hostname to the new node name by running:
 ```
 sudo vim /etc/hostname
 ```